-In 2019, this job begins May 15 with a two-day staff orientation and ends October 11th.
+In 2020, this job begins May 13 with a two-day staff orientation and ends October 11th.
 The work schedule is arranged around the retreat calendar, which means that intense work periods are followed by blocks of days off.
-The calendar below is everything we have confirmed by the end of January.
-It will be added to, and numbers are likely to change.
+The calendar will be added to, and numbers are likely to change.
 Nearly all programs begin with dinner the first day and end before lunch the last day.

 Compensation is $150 per full day worked, including set-up and clean-up days.
 Partial days (under 8 hours) are paid at $15 per hour.
 The position does not include health benefits, but housing can be included for no charge and consists of a private bedroom in the farmhouse, with shared bath.

 If interested please fill out the application below.
 Please be sure to include a cover letter and resume.
 Thank you.